U.S. Route 1: The Carolinas

 In South Carolina, US 1 generally serves mostly rural areas as it falls west of I-95 while the coastal areas are served by routes east of it.
 Starting in South Carolina, US 1 is paralleled by I-20 along the Atlantic Seaboard Fall Line through Aiken, Lexington, and Columbia to Camden and Lugoff.
 US 1 functions as a local two-lane road with occasional boulevard stretches.
 After Camden, US 1 continues northeast away from any Interstate toward Bethune, Patrick, McBee, and Cheraw with no bypasses or four-lane sections except around Cheraw through the US 52 and South Carolina Highway 9 (SC 9) concurrencies.
 After SC 9, it continues northward into North Carolina as a two -lane highway.
 The South Carolina Department of Transportation (SCDOT) has no plans to widen or bypass any US 1 alignments northeast of Camden to the North Carolina line.

 Between the South Carolina line and the US 74 bypass, US 1 is a two-lane road but sees a considerable amount of truck and tourist traffic of people cutting through from the US 74/US 220 and I-73/I-74 corridor attempting to reach points south and east.
 US 1 goes through downtown Rockingham, with a bypass in the future plans.
 North of the North Carolina Highway 177 (NC 177) junction, it becomes four lanes or greater, becoming a superstreet with limited access and then becoming a limited access freeway.
 US 1 becomes a major artery for the state as it moves north of Rockingham.
 After Richmond County, it goes into Moore County with two expressway bypasses in Southern Pines, Vass, and Cameron.
 US 1 continues with the Jefferson Davis Highway label through Lee County and Sanford, and on to Cary and Raleigh.
 US 1 runs concurrently with US 64 through most of Cary, where the freeway recently underwent a major renovation and improvements that added lanes in both directions.
 North of Raleigh, US 1 (known as Capital Boulevard in northern Wake County) crosses I-540 and then again becomes a four-lane divided arterial to I-85 near Henderson.
-The North Carolina Department of Transportation (NCDOT) has begun a corridor study for this section of US 1.
+The North Carolina Department of Transportation (NCDOT) has begun a corridor study for this section of US 1 to determine the feasibility of transitioning the stretch of highway from I-540 to Wake Forest into a toll road.
 Moreover, NCDOT is planning to finish four-laning US 1 in Richmond County past NC 177 with a Rockingham bypass to the east.
 There are no plans from SCDOT to widen US 1 from the state line.
 From Henderson into Virginia, US 1 runs parallel with I-85 as a two-lane local road until the state line, where Virginia hosts a continuous third center lane for alternate passing toward US 58 before South Hill.